-- 5 Fence heights and fence technical standards - p) Risk Management: the fall rate at 5Events to be included in the evaluation (100%) to be set.
-Cross Country penalties rate if higher or lower than the set benchmark to be analysed with OC and Course Designer. - q) Spectator & athlete experience: to be defined - r) Organising Committee to appoint President of Ground Jury and Technical Delegate for 5 star events in consultation with the FEI.
+- a) 5 Dressage and Show Jumping - 11-12 minutes Cross Country / 6270-6840 m / 40-45 efforts 5 Fence heights and fence technical standards - b) Risk Management: the fall rate at 5Events to be included in the evaluation (100%) to be set.
+Cross Country penalties rate if higher or lower than the set benchmark to be analysed with OC and Course Designer. - c) Spectator & athlete experience: to be defined - d) Organising Committee to appoint President of Ground Jury and Technical Delegate for 5 star events in consultation with the FEI.